 Your guide will demonstrate how to position yourself correctly on your sled and how best to perform turns, climbs and descents in complete harmony with your team.
 Once mastered, it’s now time to relax, contemplate your surroundings and lose yourself in the stunning, snow-covered landscapes.
 To the sounds of the dogs’ panting breath, the creaking of the sled’s wood and the crunching of paws on the snow beneath, let yourself be transported.

-So on your next visit to Charlevoix, discover these three animal welfare respectful kennels full of furry friends ready to offer you a unique dog sledding experience that will race through your mind and soul forever.
+So on your next visit to Charlevoix, discover these animal welfare respectful kennels full of furry friends ready to offer you a unique dog sledding experience that will race through your mind and soul forever.